google-research-datasets/lareqa/README.md

 * Chinese: `xquad-r/zh.json`

 ### Dataset statistics
-We show the number of questions and candidate sentences for each language for both data sets in the tables below.
+We show the number of questions and candidate sentences for each language for XQuAD-R in the table below.

 |     | XQuAD-R   |            |
 |-----|-----------|------------|